genarominetto/dict_to_pattern/README.md

 1. [**Builder Scaffolder**](scaffolders/builder/): Creates programs that align with the Builder design pattern.
 Use it to separate the construction of a complex object from its representation.
 2. [**Facade Scaffolder**](scaffolders/facade/): Creates programs that align with the Facade design pattern.
 Use it to provide a unified interface to a set of interfaces in a subsystem.
 3. [**State Scaffolder**](scaffolders/state/): Creates programs that align with the State design pattern.
-Allow an object to alter its behavior when its internal state changes.
+Allows an object to alter its behavior when its internal state changes.

 ## [Open in colab](https://colab.research.google.com/github/genarominetto/dict_to_pattern/blob/main/main.ipynb) and run every cell to get started.